 Keep in mind that the reason we use analytics, Big Data or cloud service technology is to make it more accessible, fast and flexible.
 If you’re not achieving these goals, step back and look at how you are approaching achieving them.

 So, the cluster is processing, jobs are running and you’re making predictions, but the business is not connected to that data.
 Maybe you’re not analyzing enough data or your teams can’t get to that data with a tool like Power BI, for example.
 Be sure your business feels like they are part of the process and that they are connecting that data.
 Otherwise, it won’t meet your business goals.

 Once the business is part of the process, be sure your audience is appropriate.
 If you say you’re using Big Data analytics to run your business, but you only use it to help a narrow audience (manufacturing analytics for example), the rest of the company will not get the same level of buy in.
 It’s ok to start small in one department, but be sure to build and grow your audience for that type of data and analysis.

 4. What are people going to do when they get the data?

 Is your team data literate?
 Do they know how to access and analyze the data or know what to do with it?
 Your analysts and managers need to know how to do this.
 You may need to make an investment for your team to be able to work with all the great technology and analytics that you are providing.

 The bottom line is, yes, it can be a little tricky to pull this all together and make your Big Data analytics project a success for your business.
 Pragmatic Works has helped over 7,000 customers world-wide with our proven strategy to solve these problems and help lead you to success.

+We are here to help with our Remote Services offerings.
 Click the link below to learn more or contact us to set up a time to speak to one of our architects to see how we can work together with you and your team to avoid these pitfalls and make your Big Data analytics dream a reality.